XinyueZhangHust/MRNet/README.md

 Code for Hunt Camouflaged Objects via Revealing Mutation Regions

 ## News
+January 10, 2025: Received the Decision to ACCEPT from TIFS  🎉

 December 27, 2024: Received the Decision to ACCEPT WITH MANDATORY MINOR REVISIONS from TIFS  🎉